 You can give your github username and package name you have created above.

 Here are the Required Files for a Package

-Once we have all the above files we are good to post it in the repository.
+Once we have all the above files, we are good to post them in the repository.

 This is a guide to R Packages.
 Here we discuss the list of useful R packages, installing packages using R studio and creating your own package, etc. You may also look at the following articles to learn more –